Beauty and the Beast poster

 16 min12.2%-1 tone

-Belle searches for her father, debates whether to enter the frightening castle, and ultimately discovers Maurice imprisoned.
-She faces the choice of leaving him or taking his place.
+Maurice's horse Philippe returns without him.
+Belle searches for her father, debates whether to enter the mysterious castle, and discovers Maurice imprisoned.
+She hesitates about the enormity of what she's about to do but knows she must save him.

 Act II